Iain Stewart (politician): Personal life

-He is openly gay and was formerly Deputy chairman (Political) of LGBTory, the Conservative LGBT Group.
+Stewart is openly gay and was formerly Deputy chairman (Political) of LGBTory, the Conservative LGBTQ Group.
 He is now a Patron of the group.
 In his maiden speech to the house, on 25 June 2010, he paid tribute to Alan Turing, and Gordon Brown's official apology for the state's persecution of Turing.
 He has spoken about how he was bullied at school for being gay and on the impact of homophobic bullying in schools.
 He was shortlisted for the Stonewall 'Politician of the Year' 2012.